nonoo/dmrshark/README.md

 - **httpserverenabled**: Set this to 1 to enable built-in HTTP/Websockets server, which is needed for streaming.
 - **httpserverport**: Port to bind the HTTP/Websockets server.
 - **masteripaddr**: Set this to the IP address of the DMR master software.
 This IP will be the source address for outgoing dmrshark packets to the repeaters.
+- **smssendretryintervalinsec**: Retry SMS sending from the SMS TX buffer in this interval.
+- **smssendmaxretrycount**: Retry SMS sending from the SMS TX buffer this many times.
+- **mindatapacketsendretryintervalinsec**: Retry sending data (including SMS) packets in this interval.
+SMSes are added to the SMS TX buffer for the first time, then the buffer adds them to the data packet TX buffer for transmitting.
+- **datapacketsendmaxretrycount**: Retry sending data packets (including SMS) this many times.

 The needed remote database table structures can be found [here](https://github.com/nonoo/dmrshark-wordpress-plugin/blob/master/example.sql).